robsonscruz/rock-rancher/gcp/README.md

 * Fork [project](https://github.com/robsonscruz/api-comments.git) and configure "Github Actions"
 * All variables are available in: .github/workflows/main.yaml

-## 7. Enable Monitoring
+## 8. Enable Monitoring
 * Open cluster explorer in Rancher Server
-* On right menu click in "rock-aws" if not selected
+* On right menu click in "rocker-gcp" if not selected
 * On left menu click in "Cluster Explorer" and after in "Apps & Marketplace"
 * Search app called "Monitoring" and select
 * Change to version 9.4.203
 * Click on button "install" (await a few moments to display a "Disconnected" message in red)
 * Back on "Cluster Explorer" and select the namespace "Monitoring" (Graphana, Prometheus, NodeExplorer)
-## 10. Import dashboards
+## 9. Import dashboards
+* default username: admin
+* default password: prom-operator
 10000 e 8588